-Career opportunities a hop, skip and jump away for student in College of Engineering’s master’s program
+Career opportunities a hop, skip and jump away for chemical engineering student's master’s program

 Yongqing Cai has never been afraid to leap at an opportunity.